 There is a small group of Cybis pieces that depart noticeably from the ‘recognizably Cybis’ retail design aesthetic.
 All of them were created during the first half of the 1960s and designed by Laszlo Ispanky.

-Flight Into Egypt is 13″ high and was produced from 1960 to 1970 in white bisque only, with an accompanying wood base as shown in the first photo.
+Flight Into Egypt is 13″ high and was produced from 1960 to 1970 in white bisque only, an is attached to a wood base.
 This piece had a significant edition size reduction, having been introduced with a declared issue of 750.
 When it became clear that it was not selling well, the studio reduced the final edition size to only 50 before deciding to accept no more orders.
-That revelation occurred sometime between late 1963 and early 1967; the Spring 1963 price list still shows this as an editon of 750, but an August 1967 list (the next one I have) shows it as a “closed” edition of only 50.
+That revelation occurred sometime between late 1963 and early 1967; the Spring 1963 price list still shows this as an edition of 750, but an August 1967 list (the next one I have) shows it as a “closed” edition of only 50.
 In Cybis parlance, “closed” meant “we are taking no more orders from retailers for this”, whereas “completed” meant “the final piece has physically been sent out of the door.”
 This piece was priced at $175 throughout.

 Ispanky produced this same figure in bronze but I do not know whether he did it before joining the Cybis studio (in the late 1950s) or after he left.
 This 1986 Ispanky catalog image captions this as being 56″ high (!) which if correct would mean it was about 75% life size and must have been incredibly heavy!
 One wonders what ultimately happened to it after Ispanky’s death.